"If God exists, I hope he has a good excuse."

 --- Tony Quark

-Intelligent Design: Life is too complex to have developed naturally...so we're going to invent an even more complex being to explain it.
+Intelligent Design: Life is too complex to have developed naturally ... so we're going to invent an even more complex "creator" to explain it.

 I'm not "militant" with my atheism.
 I haven't burned even one believer at the stake.
 I simply ask questions your religion can't answer.